mostlymaxi/minmaxi/00/README.md

 the winner is the one that has the largest product of a, b, and c: a x b x c

-please give me your answer in base 10 (scientific notation is okay)
+please give me your answer in base 10 (scientific notation is NOT okay)